-The benefits of antioxidants have been studied for decades, bringing us a consistent flow of research on how these protective nutrients may give our cells reinforcement against free radical damage while supporting overall health and well-being.
+The benefits of antioxidants have been studied for decades, bringing us a consistent flow of research on how these protective nutrients may give our cells reinforcement against free radical damage while supporting overall health and wellbeing.
 Antioxidants like vitamin C, vitamin E, lutein, zeaxanthin and beta-carotene are probably on your list of longevity-boosting nutrients already.
 But have you heard of the powerhouse antioxidant astaxanthin?

 Astaxanthin is a carotenoid pigment and its antioxidant properties are thousands of times more potent than vitamin C. It’s one of the most powerful antioxidants out there, and it’s completely natural.
-In the same way that beta-carotene gives carrots their color, astaxanthin is responsible for the color of many of our favorite seafood and crustaceans.
+In the same way that beta-carotene gives carrots their color, astaxanthin is responsible for the color of many of our favorite seafood fish and crustaceans.
 It gives sockeye salmon its color, and it’s found in krill, shrimp, crab, lobster, red trout and some algae.
-More and more researchers are homing in on the benefits of astaxanthin, and we are just in the beginning stages of uncovering its many uses.
+More and more researchers are homing in on the benefits of astaxanthin, and we're just in the beginning stages of uncovering its many uses.

 The benefits of antioxidants like astaxanthin extend to the cellular level, helping protect your body from the negative effects of free radicals, which many experts believe may lead to serious health concerns over time.1 Your body is exposed to free radicals in several ways.
 They are a byproduct of many natural processes, like the breaking down of sugars for energy and the release of digestive enzymes.
 Free radical exposure also comes in the form of environmental pollutants and the breakdown of medicines.1

 Benefits of Astaxanthin: What is Astaxanthin Good For?